 An anime club where members talk about their favorite anime, offer recommendations, plan trips to anime conventions or even host their own.
 They can also design their favorite anime costumes or memorabilia.

-A chess club that allows members to play chess, talk to each other about tips and tricks, and teach prospective members how to play.
+Starting a chess club in high school that allows members to play chess, talk to each other about tips and tricks, and teach prospective members how to play can be very beneficial.
 You can also participate in chess championships across the country.

 A book club invites members who love reading to discuss the books you are reading for the week, talk about your favorite genre, even request an author as a guest speaker to a meeting.